HSF/hsf.github.io/_profiles/michel_villanueva.md

 My main interests are flavor physics with tau leptons, analysis on distributed computing environments, training, and outreach.

 I joined the HSF Training group in 2020.
-My motivation is to explore together advanced tools, popular within the HPC community and their potential usage in the High Energy Physics workflow.
+My motivation is to explore together advanced tools, popular within the HPC community, and their potential usage in the High Energy Physics workflow.